 The amount of glazing provided in the external envelope is the most influential factor on the sizing of the heating and cooling systems.
 A simple rule often used is that 20-30% glazing of the façade provides the benefit of natural lighting and ventilation to a depth of about 6 m from the windows.
 If a greater amount of glazing is used, more solar protection may be necessary to prevent excessive heat gains and to reduce cooling loads.
 The choice between openable or sealed windows is dependent upon a number of factors; such as building use, external noise and air pollution levels, site wind speeds, building height, security, etc. Furthermore, the possibility to open a nearby window also gives great psychological benefit to the building users.

 The level of lighting required for the space is dependent upon the task being performed.
 Recommended task lighting levels are given in national Codes and are dependent on the building shape, location and the percentage of glazing in the external façade.
 Deep plan buildings have a greater requirement for artificial lighting.

 In highly energy efficient buildings, lighting can be one of the major sources of electricity use and hence associated carbon emissions.
-Lighting is increasingly in the form of motion detection systems that save on energy use.
+Lighting is often controlled by motion detection systems that save on energy use.

 In a building where natural ventilation through opening windows in the external walls is not possible, or where the internal environment necessitates particular ventilation conditions, fresh air will have to be provided to the space via mechanical ventilation.
 Fresh air supply is normally expressed in terms of the 'air change rate', or air changes per hour (ach).
 Typical recommended air change rates range from 6 in offices, to 10 - 15 in restaurants and other special applications.
 Alternatively, the air supply may be expressed in terms of the air required by each occupant.
 For high quality applications, an air supply rate of 8-10 litres/sec/person is required to maintain a fresh atmosphere.